 |Elliott Sound Products||Project 02|

-Much has been made of preamps, but provided a few simple precautions are taken, they are very simple to design, and high performance is almost assured using modern op-amps.
-For those to whom op-amps are an anathma, please skip this section, AFTER reading the next two paragraphs, please.
+Much has been made of preamps, but provided a few simple precautions are taken, they are very simple to design, and high performance is almost assured using modern opamps.
+For those to whom op-amps are an anathama, please skip this section, AFTER reading the next two paragraphs, please.

-Many of these are not as good as the ones used in this design, and to dismiss a design simply because it uses an op-amp or three is to finish up spending far more than is necessary to obtain the same sonic quality.
-This is not to say that a good valve preamp (for example) will not sound better (or perhaps just different), but the "op-amp sound" is a myth which should not be perpetuated (and this is from someone who uses a valve and op-amp preamp, both of my own design).
+Many of these are not as good as the ones used in this design, and to dismiss a design simply because it uses an opamp or three is to finish up spending far more than is necessary to obtain the same sonic quality.
+This is not to say that a good valve preamp (for example) will not sound better (or perhaps just different), but the 'opamp sound' is a myth which should not be perpetuated (and this is from someone who has used both valve and opamp preamps of my own design).

 For those who are still with me, the preamp featured has optional tone and balance controls which may be omitted if desired (although I do not recommend this generally).
-The input switching may be extended if needed to accommodate more signal sources, however in this version, no RIAA (phono) input is provided - see the separate Project Page article for a stand-alone phono preamp which can be added if desired.
+The input switching may be extended if needed to accommodate more signal sources, and in this version, an RIAA (phono) input is provided.
+See the Project 06 article for a stand-alone phono preamp which can be added if desired.

 NOTE: The tone controls have been changed slightly from the original publication of this circuit.
 The treble control should ideally use a 1nF capacitor (10nF was used previously).
 As now shown, there will be 3dB of boost or cut at 6kHz and 55Hz with the controls at maximum.
 (I did say that they were subtle!)
 If the effect is too subtle, increasing the value of the bass and treble caps (100nF and 1nF respectively) will lower the frequency, and vice versa.
 Some people may find that the bass control is better with a 47nF capacitor - this will almost certainly be the case with small loudspeaker systems.

 A tape output is provided - this can be left out if not needed, but again I would suggest that it is worthwhile keeping.
+Needless to say, any recording device can be used, and it doesn't have to be a tape recorder.
 The following shows the inputs and switching circuitry.

 Construction is not overly critical, but care should be taken to ensure that left and right channel wiring is kept separated wherever possible to prevent crosstalk.
 All input switching should be performed using an extended shaft rotary switch.
 This allows all inputs to be shielded in their own section, and reduces the amount of shielded cable required.
-The input level controls for CD and Tuner inputs allows the levels to be balanced, so that with a little experimenation, it should be possible to switch from one input to any other and retain the same volume.
-Note that the "traditional" tape monitor switch has not been included, since I suspect it is rarely used these days.
+The input level controls for CD and DVD inputs allows the levels to be balanced, so that with a little experimentation it should be possible to switch from one input to any other and retain the same volume.
+Additional pots can be used for other inputs as well.
+Note that the 'traditional' tape monitor switch has not been included, since I suspect it is rarely used these days.
 If needed, it can easily be accommodated.